mortar-works/mortar-website/src/site/use-cases/income-generation.md

 Creating Positive Cultures of Forbearance
 -----------------------------------------------------------------------------------------------------------------------------

+> CFOs around the world are increasingly stretched as operational responsibilities take up an increasing amount of time that should be spent on strategic priorities.
+67% of CFOs cannot focus on strategic priorities because of increasing operational responsibilities and time spent on compliance, controls and costs.   - EY, The DNA of the CFO

 The way in which arrears are recognised and responded to represents a company's entire approach and attitude to forbearance.
 In many cases this **culture of forbearance** undermines or enters into conflict with the customer relationship.
 The starting point for customer engagement is often in response to either a problem or a debt.
 We are waiting for problems to arise and for our customers to become debtors, putting the finance team in **compromised and negative positions**.
 Not the best place from which to achieve positive results.